 Cord blood & cord tissue

-Can stem cells help Chronic Leukaemia?
+Can Stem Cells Help Chronic Leukaemia?

-Chronic leukaemia is a debilitating disease, affecting thousands of people in the UK every year.
-Did you know that it can be treated with stem cell therapy and you can invest in a possible future treatment by banking stem cells from your baby’s umbilical cord for them and for close family members.
+Chronic leukaemia is a debilitating disease that affects thousands of people in the UK every year.
+Stem cell therapy can help treat chronic leukaemia by replacing damaged and dead cells due to the effects of chemotherapy.
+You could invest in a possible future treatment by banking stem cells from your baby’s umbilical cord for them and for close family members.

 What is chronic leukaemia?

 Chronic leukaemia is a condition where there’s an elevated number of abnormal white cells in the peripheral blood (the blood that circulates throughout the body).
 It’s also referred to as cancer of the white cells.
 Chronic leukaemia is one of the most common kinds of leukaemia and mainly affects adults during or after middle age.